zeruhur/jekyll-theme-writeas/readme.md

 </div>

 ## Installing
-There isn't much detail in this guide , it assumes the user has expirence with Jekyll and setting up themes.
+There isn't much detail in this guide, it assumes the user has expirence with Jekyll and setting up themes.
 Please see [JekyllRB.com](https://jekyllrb.com/docs/posts/) or gain some experience somehow.

 Add this to your site's `_config.yml`:
 ```yml